vegaprotocol/documentation/docs/node-operators/snapshots.md

 The previous example uses addresses from the vega testnet (fairground) make sure to use address of node on the network you are willing to join.
 :::

-Other settings are available to configure snapshots, but those are the only one required to start the node from a given block.
-You can get more details on snapshot from the [tendermint documentation](https://docs.tendermint.com/master/spec/abci/apps.html#state-sync).
+Other settings are available to configure snapshots, however, those described in this documentation are the only ones required to start the node from a given block.
+You can get more details on snapshots from the [Tendermint documentation](https://docs.tendermint.com/master/spec/abci/apps.html#state-sync).

 ## Inspect snapshots data using vegatools